Skip to main content

 Why this site exists — and what most retirement abroad content gets wrong.

 Most expat content sells a dream.
-We cover the costs.
+This site covers the costs.

 Search for "retiring in Portugal" and you'll find beautiful photos, cost of living comparisons measured in coffee prices, and plenty of enthusiasm about the weather.
 What you won't find is a clear answer to the questions that actually matter when you're 64 and seriously considering the move: